 Stitches for Survival has spread across the globe, including support from HEXLappies, a group of women from the Hex River Valley in South Africa.
-These beautiful panels will be sent to us to display at Cop26 in Glasgow in November, calling on global leaders to take action to protect our planet.
+These beautiful panels are being displayed locally to raise awareness around climate change.

-HEXLappies use creativity to explore and record their experiences.
+The HEXLappies group uses creativity to explore and record their experiences.

 ‘We foster conscious coming together, where the thoughts of grief and trauma can be explored, as well as joys from our lives’

 ‘In this time of COVID-19 everything shifted and it is now important for families to connect, listen to each other and make our own artwork for the future to remember this time’

 Following their project documenting experiences of COVID-19, HEXLappies decided to create panels for Stitches for Survival.
 This short video shares their messages from South Africa.
 Unfortunately due to the high postage cost, the group had to make the difficult decision not to send the panels to Glasgow, but their local action and support was inspirational.